-Since 2019 a new framework for European securitisations has been in place which consolidates legislation governing European securitisations, and introduces rules for issuing simple, transparent and standardised ("STS") transactions.
-The Company uses the same nominated ECAIs as above for risk weighting securitisations: S&P and Moody's.
-At 31 October 2021, the Company held two traditional securitisation positions.
+At 31 October 2022, the Company held two traditional securitisation positions.
 One of the positions comprises Class A notes of an asset backed securitisation vehicle which are risk weighted at 20%.
-In 2020, prior to Brexit, this position qualified for a reduced risk weight of 10% under the External Ratings Based Approach (SEC-ERBA) but now no longer qualifies as an STS transaction and so reverts to a RW of 20%.
 The other is a capital note subordinated to other obligations in a larger Asset Backed Commercial Paper conduit.
 No new transactions were entered into during the year.